isene/RTFM/README.md

 Content of text files are handled by `cat`.
 Other files are shown via external programs.
-It is shown if you have the program installed (Debian/Ubuntu family of Linux distros command in parenthesis):
+It is shown if you have the program installed (Debian/Ubuntu family of Linux distros command in last column):

 File type      | Requirements                     | Installation
 ---------------|----------------------------------|------------------------------